 3.2.
 Standard systems are shipped with a barrel holder, which must be mounted on the Z head of the robot.
 The barrel holder will hold a 30 cc or 55 cc barrel on the robot's head.
-An optional valve holder may be used as a replacement for the barrel holder if the application so requires.
+An optional universal barrel holder (560920U) may be used as a replacement for the barrel holder if the application requires more precise control.
+Or if the application requires a 3,5 or 10cc syringe barrel to be used.